Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Problem Formulation

-where $x\in\Real^{n}$ is the system state, $u\in \Real^m$ is the control input, nonlinear functions $f:\Real^n \to \Real^n$ and $g:\Real^n\to \Real^{n\times m}$ represent the locally Lipschitz continuous drift and input dynamics respectively.
-For safety-critical control environment, define the safe region of both state and control input as $\mathcal{X}\subset \Real^{n}$ and $\mathcal{U}\subset\Real^m$.
-The studied task is to ensure $x\in \mathcal{X}$ all the time with $u\in \mathcal{U}$ starting form a time point $t_0$.
-The controller must be carefully designed to achieve the control objective without break the safety constraints. {For the sake of brevity, the control-affine systems \eqref{system_dynamic} are of one degree of freedom (DOF) which means $\dot x$ explicitly obtains the control input $u$, i.e. $g(x) \ne 0$.
-The safe control algorithms for systems with higher DOF that can be extended to the proposed method easily is referred in \cite{exponential_CBF}.} This paper focuses on presenting an easy-to-implement algorithm to efficiently design the controller for safety-critical systems \eqref{system_dynamic}.
-A promising and well-performed method is called the CBF-CLF method, which ensures safety by constructing sufficient conditions for a forward-invariant safe set as constraints and integrating them into a short-sighted programming problem.
-Currently, the CBF-CLF programming needs to be solved as a brand new problem at each step, where the computation burden would increase significantly if the dimension of the systems is higher.
-A more efficient scheme of the CBF-CLF method is necessary to be studied to increase the applicability.
-Before improving this scheme, the CBF-CLF method is briefly reviewed as follows.
+where $x(t)\in\Real^{n}$ is the system state, $u\in \Real^m$ is the control input, nonlinear functions $f:\Real^n \to \Real^n$ and $g:\Real^n\to \Real^{n\times m}$ represent the locally Lipschitz continuous drift and input dynamics respectively.
+In the safety-critical environment, define the safe region of both state and control input as $\mathcal{X}\subset \Real^{n}$ and $\mathcal{U}\subset\Real^m$.
+The safety requirement is to ensure $x(t)\in \mathcal{X}$ and $u\in \mathcal{U}$ throughout starting from $t_0$.
+The controller must be carefully designed to achieve the control objective without breaking the safety constraints.
+For the sake of brevity, systems \eqref{system_dynamic} should be of one degree of freedom (DOF).
+Concretely, for the state $x^\prime$ limited in a safe region, $\dot x^\prime$ should be linear to $u$.
+Note that $x^\prime$ can be a sub-vector of $x$.
+The detailed examples and extensions can be found in \cite{exponential_CBF}.
+As a slight abuse, $x$ is used as a short version of $x(t)$ in the following content.

+This paper focuses on presenting an easy-to-implement algorithm to efficiently design the controller under safety-critical environments.
+In what follows, the CBF-CLF method and an efficient online convex optimization method are reviewed.